+E-government and e-services change the way state and local government agencies conduct business.
 In a paper environment, a hand signature, also known as a "wet signature," authorizes and authenticates the content of a document.
-Current technology and procedures must meet the demand for trustworthiness and accountability when replacing hand signatures with electronic signatures.
+Up-to-date technologies and procedures must meet the demand for trustworthiness and accountability when replacing hand signatures with electronic signatures.

 Electronic signatures extend the function of handwritten signatures to electronic documents, providing a way for two parties to conduct business confidently in an electronic environment.
+Since signatures derive their primary importance from their legal and evidentiary value, these concerns must drive the selection of signature technologies.
+Government agencies will need to define legal and evidentiary needs in relation to business processes (such as authorization of an action or authentication of a document) before choosing an electronic signature application.

 The electronic signature application selected must fit the agency's technology architecture to create, preserve, and make available its records.
+Policies for preserving signatures adopted by each agency will ensure consistent practice across the organization.